PSY 24860

 ASSESSMENT PROCESS

 Since many things can mimic or contribute to the symptoms of ADHD, it is important to me to conduct thorough assessments from a holistic perspective.
 Taking these various factors into account allows me to arrive at an accurate diagnosis (when one is appropriate), which is crucial for receiving the right support.
+I use the information I gather throughout the assessment process to help you better understand yourself and your experiences, highlight your strengths, and make recommendations to address areas of vulnerability.

 Children & Adolescents